K. G. Jayan

-K. G. Jayan (born 21 November 1934) is an Indian Carnatic musician, who was awarded the Padma Shri, the fourth highest civilian award in India in 2019.
-He is known for devotional songs.
-Jayan has composed more than 1,000 songs and also has been music director for a few Tamil and Malayalam films.
-The popular actor Manoj K. Jayan is his younger son.
+Kadampoothramadam Gopalan Jayan (21 November 1934 – 16 April 2024) was an Indian Carnatic singer, musician, and music director from Kerala.
+Known for his devotional songs, Jayan composed more than 1,000 songs for Tamil and Malayalam films.
+He was awarded the Padma Shri in 2019, the fourth highest civilian award in India.

+Early life

-Jayan and his twin brother K. G. Vijayan, with whom he formed the famous Jaya-Vijaya team, were born as the third and fourth sons of late Gopalan Thanthrikal and late Narayani Amma on 21 November 1934 at their home in Kottayam.
+Jayan and his twin brother K. G. Vijayan, with whom he formed the famous Jaya-Vijaya team, were born in a Brahmin Kadampoothramadam family as the third and fourth sons of late Gopalan Thanthrikal and late Narayani Amma on 21 November 1934 at their home in Kottayam.
 They started to learn Carnatic music at a very young age, and had their arangettam at Kumaranalloor Devi Temple at the age of nine.
-Their first guru was one Raman Bhagavathar, and then they learnt from Mavelikkara Radhakrishna Iyer.
-They underwent Ganabhooshanam course at the famous Swathi Thirunal College of Music at Thiruvananthapuram after their schooling, and passed with distinction.
+Their first guru was Raman Bhagavathar, and then they learnt from Mavelikkara Radhakrishna Iyer.
+They underwent a Ganabhooshanam course at the famous Swathi Thirunal College of Music at Thiruvananthapuram after their schooling, and passed with distinction.
 Later, they had their advanced training from Carnatic giants like Alathur Brothers, Chembai Vaidyanatha Bhagavathar and M. Balamuralikrishna.
 It was during their lessons under Chembai that they started composing and singing songs.

+Personal life

+Jayan was married to Sarojini, a school teacher by profession.
+They had two sons - Biju K. Jayan and Manoj K. Jayan.
+Biju, the elder son, followed his father's footsteps and became a musician by himself, while Manoj, the younger son, became a well-known actor.
+K. G. Jayan died at his residence in Tripunithura, on 16 April 2024, at the age of 89.